Thibault Anselmet, ski mountaineering world champion

 To the moon

 In 2023, Thibault Anselmet set himself the highest goal in his discipline: to win the overall World Cup in ski mountaineering.
-This goal was achieved through hard work and a steely resolve.
+A goal he achieved thanks to hard work and an ironclad mentality.
 In 2023, he's reached the moon: Thibault's impressions of his new "To the moon" video.

 Ski touring culture